8 min read

 AI is a powerful way to collect large amounts of customer information and glean relevant insights.
 These insights might indicate roadblocks to satisfaction along the customer journey (e.g., disconnected channels, inconsistent branding, poor customer service, etc.) The customer journey is valuable because it involves every customer interaction with an organization, its products, and/or services.
 Every interaction can inform the customer-brand relationship and NPS, so it’s vital that decision-makers use available data to resolve potential roadblocks.

-Access New Avenues for Problem-solving
+Access New Avenues for Problem-Solving

 AI solutions like IVAs help boost customer self-service efficiency.
 Companies can use IVAs to instantly and seamlessly answer questions for multiple customers at any time.
 IVAs manage common requests without a live agent, enabling self-service capabilities for customers.
 Some of these common requests include checking account balances, processing payments, and scheduling appointment reminders.
 IVAs can handle these requests 24/7 and provide quick and convenient assistance to customers.
 They also automate problem-solving, which removes frustration from the customer and contact center agent or employee.
 A streamlined customer support process ultimately leads to higher customer satisfaction and brand advocacy.